Velimanam: Schools

 The establishment of Sree Ramananda Vilasam School in 1950 by the late M. Kunhiraman was the first attempt at modernization of the community.
 Fr.
 Joseph Kanjirakkattukunnel, Fr.
 Francis Valayil, and Rev. Mullanmada also established schools and other religious institutions in the village.
 In 1954, St. Sebastian Church was founded, and the village was renamed Velimanam by the late Devasia Koothanadiyil and Mathew Adakkamundayil.

 The village now hosts St. Sebastian Higher Secondary School, a high school, two banks, a post office, Krishi Bhavan, and a village extension office.

-Transportation
+Transport

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.
 The nearest airport is 26 km away, Kannur International Airport, Mattannur.